Quick Start Videos

 Like any training, fingerboarding carries a risk of injury.
-These however can be minimised by understanding the risk and though safe practice.
-Below points should not be considered definitive but rather a starting point for self education:
+These however can be minimized by understanding the risk and through safe practice.
+Below points should not be considered definitive but rather a starting point for self-education:

 - Fingerboarding is generally considered a useful activity for those climbing above V3 (F6a/6a+).
 If you don’t know anything about grades, chances are it might not be for you.